Advertisement

 • Buying a vehicle: You may request a report when buying a new or used car.
 This information can inform your purchasing decision, as many details about a car's past may affect its value and performance in the future.

-• Pushing for a higher insurance quote: If you're shopping around for rates from different companies, one of the ways to make sure they're giving you a fair quote is to request a vehicle history report.
+• Insurance quotes: If you're shopping around for rates from different companies, one of the ways to make sure they're giving you a fair quote is to request a vehicle history report.
 These reports can ensure that insurance providers are aware of the condition of your vehicle before providing a rate.

 • Receiving a recall notice: You may receive a notice about an open recall on your vehicle.
 Before getting the recall taken care of, you can check for other outstanding recalls on your used car by requesting a vehicle history report.